You might not know this, but dog allergies are one of the top reasons dogs are euthanized …

-In their book Herbs for Pets, Gregory Tilford and Mary Wulff explain that nettles’ effectiveness against allergies may be due to their histamine content.
-They suggest that the effect is similar to the “like cures like” concept in homeopathy: the plant stimulates the body to protect itself from an attack of allergens.
+In their book Herbs for Pets, Gregory Tilford and Mary Wulff explain that nettles contain histamines.
+The histamines work in a small dose.
+Think “like cures like” … the plant stimulates the body to protect itself from allergens.

-Nettles also contain quercetin (see # 2 above) which boosts nettles’ anti-allergy effects.
+Nettles also contain quercetin, which boosts nettles’ anti-allergy effects.

-You can also use nettle tincture, giving 2 drops per 10 lbs of your dog’s body weight per day.
+You can also use a pre-made nettle tincture.
+Give 2 drops per 10 lbs of your dog’s body weight per day.

 Dr Gruenstern also likes to use cooled nettle leaf tea topically for itchy skin or even as a rinse for itchy eyes.